coleberkley/MovieConnect-Backend/README.md

 #### Validation Scripts:
 - clean_data.py : Deletes any movie and its associated ratings if a movie is missing any fields
+- fix_user_passwords : fixes the passwords of script-generated user accounts

 #### Debugging Scripts:
 - log_missing_tmdb.py : Logs any movie_id that is missing tmdb_id